Khaelenmore/instead/README.md

 - SDL1 support is reinstated
 - API calls not accessible on older Windows are either removed or made optional
 - Added extra settings that could improve performance at the cost of visual quality
-  - Software rendering option moved to settings
+  - Hardware cursor option moved to settings
   - Font hinting mode moved to settings

 Currently supported targets: